vlaskinarita/FlorasAOR-JS/README.md

 You can make sure of my competence by watching the video demonstrating the work of my core here: https://www.youtube.com/@AlbionMasha

 ## 🔰 a concept idea for this radar
-This radar is based on the basic version of @fashionflora, which he opubiked when he had a fight with @FuckSBI one year ago.
-I made a temporary version on it that supports getting the coordinates of enemies if they use their skils.
+This radar is based on a basic version @fashionflora posted after a fight (according to Flora) with @FuckSBI a year ago.
+I made a temporary version based on it that supports getting enemies coordinates if they use their skils.
-I just have two subscriptions to renew and no time to farm.
-So Get me 50.000.000 silver in the game and I will activate that option. and I'll also rewrite all the crappy code that's out there in abundance.
-And I will make a new method of rendering through ImGui.
-The overlay will be transparent and show on top of the game right out of the box.
-Also enemies will be visible if they use the invisibility flak.
-They will be shown as a faze that runs towards you.
+I have two subscriptions to renew and no time to farm.
+So give me 50,000,000 silver in game and I will activate this option.
+I'll also rewrite all the crappy code that's out there in abundance.
+And I'll make a new method of rendering through ImGui.
+The overlay will be transparent and will display on top of the game right out of the box.
+Also, enemies will be visible if they are using invisibility armor.
+They will be displayed as a phase that runs towards you.

 ## 🔰 video demonstration of how my radar works(alpha verdion)
 http://cpb.ru/1Ejyowp1PE.mp4